-- 1. Develop the required graphics as tools in which to look at a site, uncovering structural, environmental, and cultural elements that make it a place - 2.
-Incorporate a wide array of architecture graphics and the understanding of when to use them - 3.
-Capacity for graphic abstraction - 4.
-Use graphics as part of the design process - 5.
-Iteratively go from sketch to model (and back to sketch) in a seamless way - 6.
-Familiarize with digital techniques that will speed-up their workflow - 7.
+- 1. Model in Rhinoceros 3d, which is the industry standard, as well as basic operations and scripting in Grasshopper - 2.
+Develop the required graphics as tools in which to look at a site, uncovering structural, environmental, and cultural elements that make it a place - 3.
+Incorporate a wide array of architecture graphics and the understanding of when to use them - 4.
+Capacity for graphic abstraction - 5.
+Use graphics as part of the design process - 6.
+Iteratively go from sketch to modelling (and back to sketch) in a seamless way - 7.
+Familiarize with digital techniques that will speed-up their workflow - 8.
 Successfully communicate and build a narrative supported by clear graphic expression